Intracranial hypotension and hemorrhages

 0 images remaining

-Evacuation of large right subdural haematoma has been performed.
+Evacuation of large right subdural hematoma has been performed.
 A large, 2.5 cm hemorrhage has developed in the mid brain.
 There is extension of blood into the fourth ventricle and third ventricle.
 There is associated transtentorial herniation and early hydrocephalus.

 The patient failed to make any significant neurological gains post-extubation, and was subsequently palliated.